Anguschen1011/FICE_/README.md

-# Run FICE projet on Google Colab
+# Run FICE project on Google Colab

->Refer to the program in `FICE/main.py` for detailed instructions.
+>Refer to the code in `FICE/main.py` for detailed instructions.
 >Running `FICE.ipynb` on Google Colab.

 ## References：